BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_08.md

 !dbattle(["Xerneas", :XERNEAS, 0], ["Noel", :UMBNOEL, 0], "Psychic Terrain")

-This fight is wild... not the least because they decided to make the literally useless Cosmoem into an actually contributing Pokémon!
-The team essentially works via the Psych Up boost for Psychic Terrain - if Cosmoem is allowed to live, Noel will copy the defenses, double his Pokémon's SpA, and go H.A.M.
+This fight is wild... not the least because they decided to make the literally useless Cosmoem into an actually contributing Pokemon!
+The team essentially works via the Psych Up boost for Psychic Terrain - if Cosmoem is allowed to live, Noel will copy the defenses, double his Pokemon's SpA, and go H.A.M.
 If you want to avoid this, taking out or using Taunt on Cosmoem is a good idea.
-Your own Pokémon (potentially, with Psych Up) can then do a counter-sweep by cleaning up the right side first!
+Your own Pokemon (potentially, with Psych Up) can then do a counter-sweep by cleaning up the right side first!

 Once you win, Noel will give you **Xerneas**!